bhumilakum/Fullstack-Project-1/README.md

 The class Movie is defined within the file <span>media.</span>py and all instances of that class are defined within entertainment_center.py file.
 The fresh_tomatoes.py contains the open_movies_page() function that will take the list of movies and generate an HTML file to produce a website of your favorite movies.

-## Download Project
+## Download and setup project

 Download the zip file of the project to your computer or you can clone this repository.
+You can Google how to setup a python project.

-## How to run Project
+## How to run project

 Users can run this project by running below code on the command prompt.